dynamik-dev/docs/src/content/docs/listmonk-php/index.md

 # Unit tests
 composer test

-# Feature tests (requires Docker)
+# Integration tests (requires Docker)
-docker-compose -f docker-compose.test.yml up -d composer test
+docker compose -f docker-compose.test.yml up -d composer test:integration

+# Or run all tests at once
+composer test:all
 ```

-All four checks (lint, static, unit, and feature tests) must pass for your contribution to be accepted.
+All checks (lint, static analysis, and tests) must pass for your contribution to be accepted.

 ## License